ant6836/RTVM/README.md

 ## Citation

-If you find the codes useful, please cite our paper:
+For now, if you find the codes useful, please cite the Arxiv paper:

 ```bibtex
 @article{lee2024rtvm,